bclarkson-code/Tricycle/README.md

 - Successfully train a simple neural network

 Here are some things you can't do with Tricycle (yet):
-- Use loss function that is not mean squared error
+- Use a loss function that is not mean squared error
 - Do anything efficiently
 - Use any built in layers, optimisers, regularisation techniques etc
 - Use a GPU